Can Humans Eat Cat Foods?

 Nutritional Imbalance

 • Lacking Essential Nutrients: Cat food does not provide the balanced nutrition that humans need.
 It typically lacks fiber and essential micronutrients like Vitamin C, which are important for maintaining human health but not necessarily required for cats.
+Understanding how much to feed your cat ensures they receive proper nutrition without overconsumption.

 • Specific Needs: Humans have different nutritional requirements, and the formula of cat food is specifically geared towards the dietary needs of felines, not people.
 Regular intake could lead to malnutrition and other health complications.